BRISINGR-01/SDG-Challenge-Game---SABIC/README.md

 The UI consists of two parts - leaderboard and account creation.
 They are connected with supabase's realtime connection with the server, which communicates with the hardware.
 The server processes the data from the card reader, then stores the data on a Supabase database and then the UI shows the new score to the user.
 For this, the hardware requires an RFID and an HTTP library.
 The server is hosted at [https://sdg-challenge-game-sabic.vercel.app/](https://sdg-challenge-game-sabic.vercel.app/) by Vercel.

 ##### Overview
-- Server - Typescript, Next JS, Next UI, React, Supabase, Vercel
+- Server & UI- Typescript, Next JS, ThreeJS, React, Supabase, Vercel
 - card reader - C++, Platform IO (IDE), MFRC522-spi-i2c-uart-async (RFID), ArduinoHttpClient

 ### Hardware